highclaws-com/tutorial/zh-CN/003-音视频生成/youtube-tech-education-short-video.md

 - Use a small chapter badge, large headline, primary visual, explanatory card, and quiet footer/field-note summary where appropriate.
 - Use `01`, `02`, `03`-style bullets when a list is needed.
+- **PUNCHY ONE-SENTENCE SUMMARY**: Inside the `FIELD NOTE` summary box at the end, use a single, highly memorable, punchy takeaway sentence to maximize audience recall and summarize the core engineering design heuristic (e.g. `FIELD NOTE ➔ "Never deploy without a fallback route"`).
 - Use brief field-note summaries such as `FIELD NOTE → ...` rather than dense closing paragraphs.
 - Animate with subtle fade/vertical spring entrances, light staggering, clean transitions, and intentional pauses.
 - Motion should reveal hierarchy and sequence; it should never compete with the explanation.